Brunswick, Victoria: Goldrush era

 Henry Search opened a butcher's shop in 1850, on the south-west corner of Albert Street and Sydney Road.
 This was the first retail establishment in Brunswick.
 By 1851, gold diggers began making their way through the area, on their journey from the populous suburbs of Fitzroy and Collingwood.
 Brunswick provided a convenient place for lunch, before the diggers reached the beginnings of the roads to the goldfields, near present-day Essendon.
 A small village sprang up to meet the needs of the travellers, near the present day Cumberland Arms Hotel.
 The village included a tent market, described as being like a bazaar, where miners could buy goods needed for the goldfields.
 Brunswick Post Office opened on 1 January 1854.

 In 1859, Wilkinson established the area's first newspaper, The Brunswick Record, which changed its name in 1858 to The Brunswick & Pentridge Press.

 By 1857, the local population was estimated at 5000.
 The Brunswick Municipal Council was established in that year at the Cornish Arms Hotel, which still stands.
 The first municipal chambers were established in 1859 on Sydney Road at Lobb's Hill, between Stewart and Albion Streets.
-The present Brunswick Town Hall is an imposing Victorian edifice built in 1876 on the corner of Dawson Street and Sydney Road, near the centre of Brunswick.
+The present Brunswick Town Hall is an imposing edifice on the corner of Dawson Street and Sydney Road, near the centre of Brunswick, which was begun in 1876 but only completed to its present appearance in 1927.

 In the 1850s, quarries and a large brickworks established in Brunswick, using the local clay and bluestone, quickly became the largest industry in the area.
 In 1884 the first Brunswick railway line opened, running from North Melbourne to Brunswick and Coburg.
 The line ran directly into the Hoffmans Brickworks, reflecting the importance of the brick-making industry to the local community.
 Prior to World War I, Brunswick was the "brickyard capital of Victoria".
 Remnants of the brickyards are still visible in some parts of Brunswick but most of the yards have long been converted to residential housing or parks.
 A few years later – in 1887 – a cable tram line was laid along Sydney Road.